-Mr. Mohammed Al Ghamdi has been in charge of government affairs since 2016.
-His experience extends over 26 years, during which he has participated in many management and executive leadership positions in the public and private sectors.
-He is also a member of many executive committees in the fields of tourism, sports and real estate development.
-Mr. Al Ghamdi studied at the college of Sharia at Al-Imam University and the college of commerce, business administration department.
+Mr. Al-Ghamdi currently holds the position of advisor to the Chairman of the Board of Directors after holding several positions within the company since 2016, most recently as Head of Gov. Affairs.
+His career spans 28 years during which he held many administrative and executive leadership positions in both the public and private sectors.
+Mr. Al Ghamdi is also a member of many executive committees in the areas of Tourism, Athletics and Real Estate Development.
+Mr. Al Ghamdi graduated from the College of Sharia and the College of Commerce, Department of Business Administration at Al-Imam Universitu.